LoyolaChicagoBooks/introcs-csharp/rst/io.rst

     string name = Console.ReadLine();

+.. index:: Console; ReadKey
+   ReadKey

 Fine point:  Notice that in most operating systems you can edit and correct your line before pressing the Return key.
 This is handy, but it means that the Return key *must* always be pressed to signal the end of the response.
 Hence a whole line must be read, and there is *no* function ``Console.Read()``.
+Just for completeness we mention that you can read a raw single keystroke immediately (no editing beforehand).
+If you want to explore that later, see
+:repsrc:`test_readkey/test_readkey.cs`.

 .. index::